Getting Into AI, With a Human in the Loop

 Now — next actions.

 I brought in AI.
-Specifically, ChatGPT.
+Specifically, ChatGPT and Claude.

 Let's get into it.